 Synthetic Networks are Valuable

-Synthesis is an act of learning new information through the relating of concepts.
+A synthesis is an act of learning new information through the relating of concepts.

 Therefore, while collections of resources are useful, the synthetic networks formed through defensible claims of relationship are especially valuable.